wai12/bravo-kernel.github.io/source/_posts/2017-03-10-how-to-make-your-cakephp-3-api-produce-jsonapi.md

 Please note that the plugin will allow CORS for all origins, all methods and all headers by default which is a very good thing as we will start using CORS pretty heavily in the next tutorial.

-## 6. Make it better

-Even though the JsonApiListener is already quite feature-complete, some parts of the JSON API specification (like [Sparse Fieldsets](http://jsonapi.org/format/#fetching-sparse-fieldsets) and query parameters) have not been implemented yet.
-Feel free to submit a PR for missing functionality and help work towards a full-featured implementation of the specification, the effort should be minimal.

 ## Additional reading